 My portfolio covers event and documentary photography, portraiture and landscapes.
 My photos have been published in magazines, event programmes and online.
 I have worked for Yes Scotland, National Collective, Stewarts Brewing, Geiteberg Folk Festival and a wide range of artists, bands and performers.

 I am interested in all forms of photographic work and offer free consultations and completely flexible price packages.
-My studio is in Old Town Edinburgh but I am happy to travel.
-Please drop in or get in contact.
+I am based in Inverness but I am happy to travel.
+Please call or email and get in touch.